Aichi-Chang/SEI-Project-4/README.md

 - React Calender
 - React Drag and Drop
-- Link the edit function form the back end to the front end.
+- Link the edit and tick completed function form the back end to the front end.
+And creat the user interfaces for it.